LightYourJourney/notes-archive/README.md

 ## Permission

-This notebook is available freely under [the CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+This notebook is available freely under [:fontawesome-brands-creative-commons: the CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 See more details in [LICENSE](./LICENSE).